jamespmernin/Cat-Colonies-Rails-React/README.md

 ### Setup

 - Fork and clone this repo.
-- `cd` into the cloned repo and create a new rails app with the `--api` argument so that we can create out own API that will be accessed through a front end.
+- `cd` into the cloned repo and create a new rails app with the `--api` argument so that we can create our own API that will be accessed through a front end.
 ```
 rails new cat-colonies --api --db=postgresql
 ```